-Monocular constraints (Ψ) .
-The monocular constraints for each superpixel $i, \Psi(i, l_i)$ gives the cost of choosing a plane that leads to an improbable scene.
-This depends on the normal of the hypothesized plane.
-We estimate the position of the horizon [17].
-We add a large penalty for a superpixel above the horizon from choosing a plane with normal pointing upwards and for a superpixel below the horizon choosing a plane with normal downwards.
+Monocular constraints $(\Psi)$ .
+The monocular constraints for each superpixel i, $\Psi(i, l_i)$ gives the cost of choosing a plane that leads to an improbable scene.
+Note that this depends on the normal of the hypothesized plane.
+We estimate the position of the hori-zon [16].
+We add a large penalty for a superpixel above the horizon from choosing a plane with normal pointing upwards and a superpixel below the horizon, choosing a plane with normal downwards.
 For the space below the horizon, the penalty linearly decreases from 1.0 at the horizon to 0.0 at the bottom of the image.
 In case we fail to detect the horizon then this penalty is always 1.